code-423n4/2024-08-wildcat/docs/Known Issues.md

 **Bad hooks implementations**

 If any of the hooks that are enabled for a market can revert unexpectedly, the corresponding market function may become permanently disabled.
-This is considered a known/unfixable issue with respect to the market, but if such an issue is actually discovered in a hooks template we have developed, this is a major vulnerability that should be reported.
+This is considered a known/unfixable issue with respect to the market, but if such an issue is actually discovered in a hooks template we have developed, this should be reported.

 **Sanctioned account handling can lead to unexpected behavior on markets with withdrawal restrictions**